-MIP interests in DCMH will be in the form of base awards, subject to time-based vesting conditions, and performance awards, subject to performance-based vesting conditions.
-Vested MIP interests (representing up to 5% of DCMH for base awards and up to 5% of DCMH for performance awards) will be entitled to distributions of DCMH's available cash and participation in capital events (if any).
-In February 2021, Messrs.
-Ganzi and Wu were allocated an aggregate of 45% for the MIP.
+In addition, pursuant to Wafra's strategic investment in the Company, the Company established a performance-based management incentive equity plan (the "MIP") for the joint venture between the Company and Wafra ("DCMH"), with costs of such plan (including any dilution of equity ownership in DCMH) borne ratably by the Company and Wafra.
+Allocations of MIP interests in DCMH are in the form of base awards, subject to time-based vesting conditions, and performance awards, subject to performance-based vesting conditions.
+Vested MIP interests (representing up to 5% of DCMH for base awards and up to 5% of DCMH for performance awards) will be entitled to distributions of DCMH's available cash and participation in capital events (if any), In February 2021, Messrs, Ganzi, Jenkins, Stewart and Wu were allocated an aggregate of 77.5% for the MIP.
+Messrs.
+Ganzi, Jenkins, Stewart and Wu received awards valued at \$1,390,000, \$955,625, \$173,750 and \$173,750, respectively, in 2021.